This article includes excerpts from article in Referee.com, October 24, 2018

 Be careful what we post on those sites about officiating.
 Refrain from making comments about officials in any sport.
 Avoid posting where we are working or about pending assignments.
 Don’t post about interactions with individuals (coaches, players, partners) whom we officiated.

-The public eye is always watching.
+The public eye is always watching and always listening.